Roland13579/SC1015-DS-Project/README.md

 ---
 ### Description:
-This repository contains all the Jupyter Notebooks, datasets, images, video presentations, and the source materials/references we have used and created as part of the Mini Project for SC1015: Introduction to Data Science and AI.
+This repository contains the Jupyter Notebooks, datasets, video presentation and the source materials used for our SC1015 (Introduction to Data Science and A.I.)
+Project.

-This README briefly highlights what we have accomplished in this project.
-If you want a more detailed explanation of things, please refer to the the Jupyter Notebooks in this repository.
-They contain more in-depth descriptions and smaller details which are not mentioned here in the README.
-For convenience, we have divided the notebooks into 5 parts which broadly relate to the 5 main sections of this project.
+This ReadMe only consists of a brief outline of our project.
 ---
 ### Table of Contents:
 1. [Problem Formulation](#1-Problem-Formlation)